awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 AWS Support contacts you for additional documents needed to complete the port request\.
 Allow for additional processing time\.

 **SUBMITTED**
-Your porting order is submitted and the carrier response is pending\.
+Your porting order is submitted, and the carrier response is pending\.